 Magnus established his court at Treveri (Trier) in Gaul where he also proclaimed his young son, Flavius Victor, co-Emperor during the spring of 387 AD.
 Magnus was not content with ruling only Gaul.
-He thus invaded Italy later that same year thereby breaking the treaty he had reached with Theodosius I. Flavius Victor, still quite young at this time, was apparently left behind in Gaul when his father attacked Valentinian Il’s Italian possessions in the summer of 387 AD.
-Following Maximus’ defeat, he was beheaded and Victor fell into the hands of the ambitious general Arbogast who promptly executed him as well.
+He thus invaded Italy later that same year, thereby breaking the treaty he had reached with Theodosius I. Flavius Victor, still relatively young at this time, was apparently left behind in Gaul when his father attacked Valentinian II’s Italian possessions in the summer of 387 AD.
+Following Maximus’ defeat, he was beheaded, and Flavius Victor fell into the hands of the ambitious general Arbogast, who also promptly executed him.

 Mints: Arelate, Aquileia, Constantinople, London, Lugdunum, Milan, Treveri

 D N MAG MAXIMVS P F AVG